 A Quick Look at Liquid I.V.
 Hydration Multiplier

 Liquid I.V.
-Hydration Multiplier is an electrolyte powder designed to support hydration via “cellular transport technology” (CTT).
+Hydration Multiplier is an electrolyte powder designed to support hydration for runners and other athletes via “cellular transport technology” (CTT).
 According to Liquid I.V., this technology is an enhanced delivery system that helps water and nutrients absorb into your body’s cells more quickly.

 Usually, water is absorbed passively via osmosis in the digestive tract.
 With CTT, water is absorbed actively via sodium-glucose transport.
 The interactions among the different ingredients in Liquid I.V. (namely sodium, glucose, and potassium) result in rapid uptake of water, thus resulting in quicker hydration than if you drink a glass of plain water.